MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

   - No need to avoid them, they are easy to fix.
   - Work together to make sure your not changing the same file. (correct)

-3. How do you get code from a GitHub Repository to XCode?
+3. How do you get new commits from a GitHub Repository to XCode?
 - Rebase
 - Pull (correct)
 - Push
 - Fetch

-4. How do you put code from XCode up to GitHub?
+4. How do you put new commits from XCode up to GitHub?
 - Fetch
 - Push (correct)
 - Pull